anilhazar/MOVIES-CHECK-UPED/README.md

 # Contributing
 Contributions are welcome!
 If you find any bugs or have suggestions for new features, please create an issue or submit a pull request.

-# Note: Feel free to customize this template according to your project's specific needs.
+# Note: Feel free to customize this template according to your project's specific requirements.
 Thanks for reviewing my project :^)